- Clinical Director of Pharmacy & Medicines Optimisation – Mildred Johnson

 Assistants

-Pharmacy assistants have an important role and are trained within the pharmacy.
-Their duties include the distribution of stock to wards and departments and stock control of pharmaceuticals within the pharmacy department.
+Pharmacy assistants have an important role and are trained in the pharmacy.
+Their duties include the distribution of stock to wards and departments and stock control of pharmaceuticals in the department.